-Key Takeaways from the European Hydrogen Auction
+Key Takeaways from the first European Hydrogen Auction

-To analyze these figures, first, we must consider the average price for gray hydrogen, approximately 1.98 €/kg².
-The average Levelized Cost of Hydrogen (LCOH) in the auction was 8.36 €/kg, with Greece recording the lowest country average at 5.3 €/kg.
 Based on this, it can be understood that the awarded projects have deals with off-takers that are willing to pay a higher price per kilogram of green hydrogen than what they pay for gray hydrogen.
-This could be an important positive signpost for the REH2 industry, that gives a strong signal to the business developers about the possibility of creating commercial agreements with the current range for LCOH.
+This could be an important positive signpost for the renewable hydrogen industry, that gives a strong signal to the business developers about the possibility of creating commercial agreements with the current range for LCOH.

-However, it's important to remain pragmatic.
+However, it’s important to remain pragmatic.
 This small sample may not fully represent the broader industry trends but rather highlights the initiatives of innovators or early adopters within the European Renewable Hydrogen sector.
-In our previous article, we considered the market price of gray hydrogen, between 1.5 to 2 €/kg, as a benchmark.

 The assumption that subsidies would bridge the price gap did not hold for the auction winners.
 Nonetheless, the average bid price across all projects was 1.86 €/kg, lending some support to the initial hypothesis that the off-taker willingness to pay would not deviate too much from what they are currently paying for gray hydrogen.
 It is important to highlight that there is not sufficient data for a more detailed statistical analysis at the moment.

 Another noteworthy point is the geographical distribution of awarded projects, with Spain and Portugal securing five of the seven spots, while Finland and Norway claimed the remaining two.
-However, the firms that own the projects come from Spain, Portugal, Finland, Germany, Denmark, and the Netherlands³, and they can be categorized as green energy developers, vertically integrated gas and oil, energy infrastructure companies, fertilizers producers, and hydrogen developers companies.
+However, the firms that own the projects come from Spain, Portugal, Finland, Germany, Denmark, and the Netherlands, and they can be categorized as green energy developers, vertically integrated gas and oil, energy infrastructure companies, fertilizers producers, and hydrogen developers companies.
 So, it seems to be the case that there is a certain leverage for particular regions to locate these projects.
 Nevertheless, actors from all over Europe are getting involved in these opportunities.

 Bids Segmentation by Country

-Looking Ahead to the 2024 H2 Auction
+Looking ahead to the next European Hydrogen Auction

 • Reducing the maximum bid price from 4.5 €/kg to 3.5 €/kg.